Playbook 2026 · For Advanced Marketers

 Performance Max + RSA

-Single PMax container across Search, Shopping, Display, YouTube.
-Responsive Search Ads up to 15 headlines; data-driven attribution only for new actions.
+One unified PMax environment across Search, Shopping, Display and YouTube.
+Responsive Search Ads support up to 15 headlines; data-driven attribution is now mandatory for new conversion actions.

 Smart Shopping migration completed September 2023.
-ETAs sunset 2022.
-Rule-based attribution deprecated for new conversion actions.
+ETAs sunset in 2022.
+Rule-based attribution deprecated for all new conversion actions.

 PlatformTikTok Ads